astraut-solutions/easy-risk-register/docs/guides/deploy/deploy-vercel.md

 4) Delete the risk, refresh, confirm it is gone.
 5) Sign in on another device/profile and confirm the same risks are visible (same user/workspace).

+### End-to-end encryption checks (manual, optional)

+If you enable end-to-end encryption (E2EE) for selected fields:

+1) Enable E2EE in Settings and set a passphrase.
+2) Refresh and confirm the UI shows encrypted placeholders until you unlock.
+3) Unlock with the passphrase and confirm `description` / `mitigationPlan` are readable.
+4) Rotate passphrase and confirm the old passphrase no longer unlocks.
+5) Validate the no-recovery posture: incorrect passphrase cannot recover encrypted fields.

+See `docs/architecture/end-to-end-encryption.md` and `docs/verification/e2ee-threat-model-and-recovery.md`.

 ### Scoring boundary checks (manual)

 Confirm the UI and API agree on severity boundaries by creating risks with these probability/impact pairs: